By FindLaw Staff | Legally reviewed by Robert Rafii, Esq. | Last reviewed November 24, 2022

 Both in everyday vernacular and in legal terms, a nuisance is something that causes an annoyance.
 If a nuisance causes problems to the general public, it's classified as a public nuisance.
 If, on the other hand, a nuisance interferes with the right of specific person or entity, it is considered a private nuisance.

-More specifically, the tort of private nuisance protects a person's right to use and enjoy his or her property.
+More specifically, the common law tort of private nuisance protects a person's right to enjoyment and use of property, including the enjoyment of the land and free use of the real property owned by that person.
 A few examples of private nuisances are: vibration, pollution of a stream or soil, smoke, foul odors, excessive light, and loud noises.
-Private nuisance lawsuits typically arise between neighbors, with one property owner being negatively affected by the acts of his or her neighbor.
-This article explains the elements that a plaintiff must prove in order to win his or her private nuisance case.
+Private nuisance lawsuits typically arise between neighbors, with one property owner being negatively affected by unreasonable interference of his or her neighbor.
+This article explains the elements that a plaintiff must prove in order to win his or her private nuisance case or cause of action.

 The Elements of a Private Nuisance Lawsuit

-While states may vary on their definition of a private nuisance, a plaintiff must typically prove the following elements:
+While civil codes may vary on their definition of a private nuisance, a plaintiff must typically prove the following elements under state law:

-- The plaintiff owns the land or has the right to possess it;
+- The plaintiff owns the land or has the right to possess his or her own property;

-- The defendant actually acted in a way that interferes with the plaintiff's enjoyment and use of his or her property; and
+- The defendant actually acted in a way that interferes with the plaintiff's enjoyment and use of his or her property rights; and

 - The defendant's interference was substantial and unreasonable.

-In order to better understand when there is a claim for a private nuisance, it's important to understand the elements.
+In order to better understand when there is a claim for a private nuisance under the law of torts, it's important to understand the elements.
 The first element is self-explanatory -- only a person who has an interest in the affected property can file a claim.
 As for the second element, it's important to understand that the defendant's acts can be intentional, negligent, or reckless.

 Bothered by a Private Nuisance?
 Discuss Your Options With an Attorney

 It can be frustrating to feel like you can't peacefully enjoy your property.
-If you're wondering whether you have a valid private nuisance claim or if someone has filed a private nuisance claim against you, you may want to contact a local personal injury attorney experienced in property disputes to discuss your options.
+If you're wondering whether you have a valid private nuisance claim or if someone has filed a private nuisance claim against you, you may want to contact a local personal injury attorney experienced in property disputes to discuss your options and obtain legal advice.